 Resources On Campus for Commuters

 When commuting to NYU from off-campus, know that NYU has space available for you--consider it your NYU hub or home on campus.
 The Center for Student Life in the Kimmel Center has resources specific to commuter and off-campus students.
 These resources include:

 - A kitchen for you to warm up your lunch.

 Be sure to reach out to Commuter and Off-Campus Programs in the Center for Student Life at 212-998-4411 for answers to other questions you may have.
 You can also find them at the Kimmel Center for University Life on the 7th floor.

-You either received a hard copy of this guide in the mail with your NYU I-20 or DS-2019, OR you received the passcode to download your electronic version.
+You should have received the passcode to download your electronic version when your I-20 or DS-2019 from NYU was approved.
 If you haven’t received your guide, contact us so we can give you the download instructions.